New to Home Caregiving? 10 Things All Caregivers Should Know

 10. Caregiving is more than just a job.

 Caregiving is certainly a way to pay the bills, but that's not why you should seek the job out.
-Rather, you should become a caregiver if you want to help other people and improve their lives in a very tangible way.
+Rather, you should become an at home caregiver if you want to help other people and improve their lives in a very tangible way.
 Caregiving is a vocation.
 Do you feel called to do it?

 Do You Want to Be A Home Caregiver?

 Home caregiving can be a rich, rewarding career if you have the right personality for it.
-If you're new to home caregiving and excited to get started, consider working for Alegre Home Care!
+If you're new to home caregiving and excited to get started providing home care in Santa Rosa or the surrounding areas, consider working for Alegre Home Care!
 We're hiring, and we would love to hear from you.